muzamil-mohamed-ansari/decorators_example/README.md

    Using Postman:
     Set up a GET request to http://127.0.0.1:8000/ with the header x-api-key: secret-api-key.
     Set up a GET request to http://127.0.0.1:8000/items/1 with the same header.

-Conclusion
+5.Conclusion
     This project demonstrates how to enhance a FastAPI application with additional functionalities using decorators.
 It provides a clean and modular        way to add logging, authentication, rate limiting, and performance monitoring to API endpoints.
 This approach helps in maintaining a clean codebase     by separating cross-cutting concerns from the core business logic.